odoo/documentation/accounting/bank/setup/foreign_currency.rst

 .. image:: media/foreign04.png
    :align: center

 That's all you have to do.
-Odoo will automatically post the foreign exchange gain or loss at the reconciliation of the payment with the invoice, depending if the currency rate increased or decreased between the invoice and the payment date.
+Twenty20 will automatically post the foreign exchange gain or loss at the reconciliation of the payment with the invoice, depending if the currency rate increased or decreased between the invoice and the payment date.

 Note that you can pay a foreign bill with another currency.
-In such a case, Odoo will automatically convert between the two currencies.
+In such a case, Twenty20 will automatically convert between the two currencies.

 Customers Statements
 ====================